IntelLabs/nlp-architect/examples/chunker/README.md

 If CONLL2000 is not found in NLTK, `nlp_architect.data.conll2000.CONLL2000` will attempt to download it by `nltk.download('conll2000')` after user consent.

-Legal notice: NLTK is an open source software: [https://www.nltk.org/data.html](https://www.nltk.org/data.html).
-The source code is distributed under the terms of the Apache License Version 2.0 ([http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)).
-The documentation is distributed under the terms of the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States license.
-The corpora are distributed under various licenses, as documented in their respective README files.
-The terms and conditions of the data set license apply.
+LThe dataset can be downloaded from here: [https://www.nltk.org/data.html](https://www.nltk.org/data.html) The terms and conditions of the data set license apply.
 Intel does not grant any rights to the data files.

 ### Training
 Train a model with default parameters (only tokens, default network settings):